happyfoxinc/helpstack-android/README.md

 * File > Import
 * Android > Existing Android Code into Workspace, then click *Next*
-* Browse and select *helpstack* and click *Finish*
+* Browse and select helpstack from **/helpstack-android/helpstack** and click *Finish*

-It is important that you set the flag for manifestmerger.enabled to true in your project.properties:
+It is important that you set the flag for manifestmerger.enabled to true in your project.properties file:

 	manifestmerger.enabled=true